hzi-bifo/AMR_benchmarking/data/README.md

 ## <a name="4"></a>4.
 Filter genomes /Genome quality control

-- This procedure can be achieved by running one Python file composed of steps 4.1-4.
-TODO
+- This procedure and the next procedure (5.
+Filter datasets) can be achieved by running one Python file
 ```console
 python ./src/data_preprocess/quality_control.py
 ```